cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 ## Introduction

-A well written, organized collection of code provides an **Application Programming Interface (API)** for users of that code.
+A well-written, organized collection of code provides an **Application Programming Interface (API)** for users of that code.
 That is, the design choices that were made in the naming of certain things such as classes and methods impose an interface that programmers must follow when interacting with that code.
 In many cases, the exact implementation for a piece of code is not available, and users